Malafas/stopnorris/README.md

 # STOPNORRIS
-Essay on Acceptance and Integration Testing with RobotFramework.
+####Essay on Acceptance and Integration Testing with RobotFramework.

-Test specification presented in Docs\stopnorris.pptx
+Test specification presented in Docs\stopnorris.pptx.
+Latest execution report available in Logs\log.html.

 Run all tests:
 ```